 El Monolito Micelio—Tactical Mycelium (2018), Georgia Institute of Technology School of Architecture/J. Dessi-Olive et al.

-‘El Monolito Micelio’ is part of a series of mycelium construction experiments focused on vault-formed monolithic “castings” of mycelium composite materials (Fig. 6a).
-The Tactical Mycelium experiments borrowed construction techniques from fabric-formwork concrete casting to develop tactics for monolithic mycelium construction (Fig. 6c) and were realized with the work of students from the Georgia Tech School of Architecture under the instruction of Jonathan Dessi-Olive.
+‘El Monolito Micelio’ is part of a series of mycelium construction experiments focused on vault-formed monolithic “castings” of mycelium composite materials (Fig. 5a).
+The Tactical Mycelium experiments borrowed construction techniques from fabric-formwork concrete casting to develop tactics for monolithic mycelium construction (Fig. 5c) and were realized with the work of students from the Georgia Tech School of Architecture under the instruction of Jonathan Dessi-Olive.

 This pavilion was built for the school’s exhibition in Atlanta and used about 800 kg of mycelial composite mixture and had a size of 2.5 × 2.5 × 2.5 m.
 The underlying idea of the designers was to solve structural, insulation and soundproofing problems with one material to save construction time.
 The designers used structurally informed computational design which allowed for the mycelium composite to only absorb compressive forces .
-A CNC-manufactured structure made of oriented strand-board (OSB) was designed for the outer shell (Fig. 6b).
+A CNC-manufactured structure made of oriented strand-board (OSB) was designed for the outer shell (Fig. 5b).
 Holes were drilled in the outer mold to aid oxygenated mycelial growth.
 The mycelial mixture needed to be held in shape during the growing stage, therefore the OSB frame had to be disinfected and the mycelium composite was contained and held against the wooden frame in polypropylene geotextile.
 A cement mixer was used to produce a large volume of mycelial mixture on site.
-The most notable aspect of the project other than the monolithic casting of the mycelium composite material, was that it was kept undried after the mold removal.
-Due to the accumulation of rainwater but also because the mycelium was kept alive after the casting, the pavilion’s weight posed a problem leading to its collapse .
+The most notable aspect of the project other than the monolithic casting of the mycelium composite material, was that it was left to naturally dry after the mold removal.
+Two weeks after the unmolding, some shrinkage and superficial cracks were noticed, due to uneven open air drying.
+At the end of the exhibition, the pavilion was dismantled .

 Growing pavilion (2019), Company New Heroes/P. Leboucq L. De Man et al.; Klarenbeek and Dros/E. Klarenbeek.